Doping at the Olympic Games: 2008 Beijing

 "Zero Tolerance for Doping" was adopted as an official slogan for the Beijing Olympic Games.
 A number of athletes were already eliminated by testing prior to coming to Beijing.

 Out of the 4,500 samples that were collected from participating athletes at the games, six athletes with positive specimens were ousted from the competition.
-Further positive tests were found in 2016, as samples had been sealed and stored for eight years.
 The quality of the original testing was questioned when the BBC reported that samples positive for EPO were labeled as negative by Chinese laboratories in July 2008.
 The initial rate of positive findings was lower than at Athens in 2004, but the prevalence of doping had not necessarily decreased; the technology for creating and concealing drugs had become more sophisticated, and a number of drugs could not be detected.
+Chinese crackdowns on doping athletes in 2010 included a two-year ban on 2008 Olympic judo champion Tong Wen after she tested positive for the clenbuterol.